MxMnr/Exec-Summary-Writer-for-ChatGPT/README.md

 Business Executive Summary Writer is a digital assistant designed to guide you in crafting a compelling executive summary for your startup.
 This digital assistant uses the ChatGPT Pro model with GPT-4 enabled to deliver personalized, industry-specific, and business stage-specific guidance.
 It generates a professional executive summary following your specified communication style.

+## Getting started
+1. Open a new ChatGPT conversation with GPT-4 enabled
+2. Copy/paste the contents of json file into the chat
+3. Hit submit

 ## Features

 - **Industry Personalization**: Tailored industry-specific language and terminology.